openssl/general-policies/policies/ai-policy.md

 ## 2. The CLA Requirement

-OpenSSL has issued a new version of its CLA, which includes an AI clause.
+OpenSSL has issued a new version of its [CLA](https://openssl-library.org/policies/cla/), which includes clauses related to AI.
 Before submitting any contribution that includes non-trivial AI-generated content, you must have signed this new CLA.

 Signing the old CLA is **not** sufficient for AI-assisted contributions, even if you have previously signed it.
 You must sign the new CLA in full — it is